betaglot/betaglot/docs/encyclopedia/Systema/WhatBeta.md

 Via just gives the options, Beta is required to Solve, since solution requires Moto.
 Beta occurs when more than module is required in 1stPersonPoint of view.
 Planter's perspective.

-Neuro that just thinks about NeuroFactors
+Neuro that just thinks about NeuroTypes
 :::